robto09/CocktailCraft/README.md

 For information about the reusable UI components in the app, see the [UI Components Documentation](docs/UI_Components.md).

-For details about the iOS 18.5 migration and SKIE integration, see the [SKIE Integration Guide](docs/SKIE_Integration_Guide.md).
+For details about the iOS 18.5 migration and current SKIE integration status (~80% complete), see the [SKIE Integration Status](docs/SKIE_Integration_Complete.md).

 ## Package Structure